For most of my life, the back of the cereal box was the highlight of my first meal of the day.

 Check out this video I put together that walks through some of my favorite breakfast ideas.
 Then, take a look at the links below that direct you to a bunch of the recipes I mention in the video!

 Smoothies are a great way to jam pack nutrition in a glass, but drink them slowwwwly instead of downing them in 90 seconds, as I have a tendency to do.
+Smoothies are so easy to make as well and can be done in minutes with the help of the Best Juicer!
+Getting nutrients from veg and fruit has never been so easy.

 Make sure you follow the guidelines of the PFF combo – protein, fiber AND some healthy fat in each smoothie.
 Most of the time when we make smoothies, we put in lots of fruit and juice and very little protein or healthy fats, so we spike our blood sugar and end up feeling hungry a couple hours later.